jkimthu/super-size/README.md

 two plots (one for each condition, T = 15 and 60 min) scatter of tau_i and delta_i delta_i = Vdiv_i - Vb_i

+### ss12
+1. delta_i vs Vb_i compiled from all replicates
+two plots (one for each condition, T = 15 and 60 min)

+### ss13
+1. Vdiv_i vs Vb_i compiled from all replicates
+two plots (one for each condition, T = 15 and 60 min)

+### ss14

+## Retired code

+1. Figure 6: simulations with varied growth rate function and fixed tau function
+2. Figure 7: simulations with different intialize size